 Please also take note that:

-- Each applicant has a different profile, background, and reason for fleeing his/her country; hence, each case will be assessed individually according to UNHCR rules and procedures.
-Please, do not pay attention to rumours spread among refugee communities about specific stories to be presented in order to be granted refugee status,
+- Each applicant has a different profile, background, and reason for fleeing his/her country; hence, each case will be assessed individually, according to UNHCR rules and procedures.

-- While in Egypt you, like any other foreigners, are expected to respect the laws, customs and traditions of the society hosting you,
+- While in Egypt you, like any other foreigner, are expected to respect the laws, customs and traditions of the society hosting you.

 - Verbal and physical threats made to UNHCR staff violate national law.
-UNHCR will report any person making such threats to the police and this person may be prosecuted.
+UNHCR will report any person making such threats to the police and this person may be prosecuted as per national law.

-6. What should I present at the RSD interview?
+What should I prepare/ bring with me to the RSD interview?

-- You and your family members’ original identification documents (such as passports, ID cards, military booklet, marriage certificate, birth certificates, medical reports if any, etc.),
+- Your and your family members’ original and genuine identification documents (such as passports, ID cards, military booklet, marriage certificate, birth certificates as well as any education certificates or medical reports if any, etc.);

 - Proof of previous registration with other UNHCR Offices.

-8. How will I be notified of Refugee Status Determination Decisions?
+How will I be notified of my Refugee Status Determination decision?

 In the meantime, you can also check this website via the RSD status part https://rsd.unhcregypt.org/RefugeeResult.aspx, which will also reflect your result notification date/appointment, once available.
 The decision on your asylum application could either be recognition or rejection.